DogFoodSoftware/conveyor-core/README.md

 ## Install to Host

 We recommend developers interact primarily with the VM.
-If you're Ubuntu, you could probably install to a physical host and it would be fine.
-If you have determined you want/need to install to a physical host, first grab the core packages:
+You can probably install the Conveyor system to any Ubuntu 'trusty' / 14.04 system.
+To do so:

 ```
 su